Libel Act 1843

-The Libel Act 1843, commonly known as Lord Campbell's Libel Act, was an Act of the Parliament of the United Kingdom.
+The Libel Act 1843 (6 & 7 Vict. c.
+96), commonly known as Lord Campbell's Libel Act, was an act of the Parliament of the United Kingdom.
 It enacted several important codifications of and modifications to the common law tort of libel.

-This Act was repealed for the Republic of Ireland by section 4 of, and Part 2 of Schedule 1 to, the Defamation Act, 1961.
+This act was repealed in the Republic of Ireland by section 4 of, and Part 2 of Schedule 1 to, the Defamation Act, 1961.

 Preamble

 The preamble was repealed by the Statute Law Revision Act 1891.

 Section 3 - Publishing or threatening to publish a libel, or proposing to abstain from publishing any thing, with intent to extort money, punishable by imprisonment and hard labour

-This section was repealed by the Schedule to the Larceny Act 1916.
+This section was repealed by the schedule to the Larceny Act 1916.